niccolovettorello1997/docparser-php/README.md

 ---

 ## **Skills Demonstrated**
-- Modular MVC-like architecture in PHP 8.3
+- Strongly typed PHP 8.3 with interfaces and abstract classes
-- OOP and design patterns (Factory, Validator)
+- Factory + Strategy pattern for extensibility
+- Dependency Injection principles
-- Unit testing and regression testing with PHPUnit
+- Unit testing, integration testing, performance testing and regression testing with PHPUnit
 - Composer for dependency management
 - CI/CD with GitHub Actions
 - Dockerized environment for portability
 - Extensible design for new parsers/validators

+---

+## **Why this project matters**

+This project demonstrates my ability to:

+- **Design modular, extensible software in PHP**

+- **Implement real-world validation and parsing pipelines**

+- **Apply test-driven development (coverage >90%)**

+- **Package an application with Docker for portability**

 ---